pholme/sis_exact/README.md

 Before the comma, there is a list of equivalent configurations.
 After the comma, there is a list of the expression for the _x_-values of all configurations.

-For more info, see the accompanying paper: Holme, Tupikina, Extinction in the susceptible-infected-susceptible model on networks: An exact computational approach.
+For more info, see the accompanying paper: Holme & Tupikina, Epidemic extinction in networks: Insights from the 12,111 smallest graphs.